 Orange, Lime, and Lemon

 Orange, lemon, and lime are all energizing essential oils.
 The scent is fresh and tart, creating feelings of happiness and boosting energy levels.
-These oils are great for direct inhalation or to be used in addition to a diffuser.
+These oils are especially effective when used aromatically.

 Peppermint is another energizing choice.
 The high concentration of menthol makes the oil a natural antibacterial and analgesic substance.
 It’s great for increasing vitality and enhancing one’s cognitive abilities (concentration and focus).